-During 2018, no new lawsuits were brought against the Association by any person covered by the Association, and no adverse judgments were entered against the Association at the trial level.
-Other claims litigation involving the Association are either dormant or not being prosecuted by the plaintiffs.
-Five assessment protests were filed by health insurers in connection with the assessment attributable to the Penn Treaty insolvency.
-Four of these assessments were withdrawn, and the fifth remains pending.
+During 2019, no new lawsuits were brought against the Association by any person covered by the Association, and no adverse judgments were entered against the Association.
+Other claims litigation involving the Association is either dormant or not being prosecuted by the plaintiffs.
+The last protest of the October 2017 Class B assessment was withdrawn after a settlement was reached.